 Grape seed extract is derived from the ground-up seeds of red wine grapes and is available as a dietary supplement in a liquid form, tablets, or capsules.
 It is rich in antioxidants and has numerous health benefits.
 It is also powerfully antifungal.
 The antifungal properties of this extract make it another one of the best herbs for candidiasis and a great alternative for treating Candida and other fungal infections, especially when used in combination with diet and other anti fungal herbs.

-Echinacea (Echinacea purpurea) is a North American species of flowering plant in the sunflower family.
+Echinacea (Echinacea purpurea) is another one of the best herbs for Candida.
 It is native to parts of eastern North America and has a rich tradition of use by First Nations Peoples of the North American plains.
 It is widely known to be a powerful immune-booster, and is often used to reduce the symptoms of colds and flu.
 It is also traditionally used to treat fungal and bacterial infections.

 Studies have shown that Echinacea targets and attacks the structure of the fungal cell wall.
 Fluorescence microscopy showed that yeast treated with Echinacea were significantly more prone to cell wall damage than non-treated cells.
 The study concluded that there was compelling evidence that the fungal cell wall is a target of Echinacea extracts and Echinacea may therefore be an effective herbal medicine in treating mycoses (fungal infections).

 The medicinal benefits of plants are mostly attributed to their active compounds.
 The active components of the Echinacea species include polysaccharides, glycoproteins, alkamides and cichoric acid, a derivative of caffeic acid.
 While the polysaccharides and glycoproteins are often attributed to Echnacea’s immune-enhancing properties, it is the alkamides within Echinacea that appear to exert the antifungal activity of disrupting the fungal cell wall/membrane complex.
 All of these incredible properties make Echinacea another one of our recommended picks for the top herbs for candidiasis.